uridium/docker-postman/README.md

 ### Requirements

-* docker-engine
+* docker
 * make

 ### Install/Usage

-Run `make` to fire up application.
+Simply run `make` to fire up Postman

-You can also only download an image from a [registry](https://hub.docker.com/r/uridium/postman/) if you want:
+You can also download the image from a [registry](https://hub.docker.com/r/uridium/postman/):

     make pull

-or just build an image from a Dockerfile:
+or just build the image from a Dockerfile:

     make build